Cancer cells may evade chemotherapy by going dormant

-Category: Environment Hits: 1Cancer cells can dodge chemotherapy by entering a state that bears similarity to certain kinds of senescence, a type of 'active hibernation' that enables them to weather the stress induced by aggressive treatments aimed at destroying them, according to a new study.
+Category: Environment Hits: 4Cancer cells can dodge chemotherapy by entering a state that bears similarity to certain kinds of senescence, a type of 'active hibernation' that enables them to weather the stress induced by aggressive treatments aimed at destroying them, according to a new study.
 These findings have implications for developing new drug combinations that could block senescence and make chemotherapy more effective.

 Read more https://www.sciencedaily.com/releases/2021/03/210312181146.htm